Prepared for DigitalOcean by Cloud Spectator LLC

 In summary, DigitalOcean provides excellent storage price-performance for both read and write for all VM configurations tested, regardless of machine classification or size.

 DigitalOcean’s Droplets displayed excellent performance values in all areas.
-Their CPU-Memory performance, particularly within the standard class, achieved performance values exceeding those of comparable offerings by a factor of three.
+Their CPU-Memory performance, particularly within the Basic class, achieved performance values exceeding those of comparable offerings by a factor of three.
 Additionally, DigitalOcean’s read speed was vastly superior across all VM types.
 Storage write price-performance value was less dominant than read results.
 However, DigitalOcean’s priceperformance value remains excellent, with all of its tested VMs leading in the respective categories.

-Raw performance testing of CPU and memory demonstrated that DigitalOcean’s standard 2CPU 2GB offering is a stand out configuration, even when compared with the T3.small, Amazon’s most recent series released on August 21st, 2018.
+Raw performance testing of CPU and memory demonstrated that DigitalOcean’s Basic 2CPU 2GB offering is a stand out configuration, even when compared with the T3.small, Amazon’s most recent series released on August 21st, 2018.
 In the 2 vCPU compute-optimized category, Amazon’s current VM, the C5.large, provided competitive results, although at 38% higher cost.
 Both AWS and DigitalOcean offerings surpassed Google’s custom Skylake VM by a margin greater than 20%.
 While DigitalOcean’s 1vCPU machine was the leading VM, it was challenged by the opportunistic, burstable GCE g1-small in performance.
 However, the DigitalOcean VM exhibits far less performance variability, which makes it an advantageous choice for small workloads with known requirements.